Advanced preferences: General

 This section allows you to set how Pale Moon behaves on websites.

-- User Agent mode:
+Agent mode:

 This allows you to control the type of user agent (identification) Pale